fyohannes/Data_Elections/AirWar.md

 **<font size="3"> Conclusion </font>**

 Advertisements play an intersting role in elections.
 They're meant to persuade and incentvied voters to vote for a specific candidate.
 They have a variety of different purposes, from economic policy to making candidate appeals, and they cover a vast variety of different mediums, from T.V to social media.
+As the elction draws closer, I'm interesting to see if advertisement strategies change and waht impact that will have, if any, on the outcome of the election.